 Other features (accessories)

 Some hearing aids have extra features to help you use your telephone, mobile phone and TV and can connect to other listening devices in halls, churches and theatres.
 Hearing aids may also have optional remote control units so that you can more easily adjust them yourself.
-Your audiologist will tell you which extra features, if any, might help you with your hearing problem.
+Your approved assessor will tell you which extra features, if any, might help you with your hearing problem.

 You may need to pay the balance if you choose hearing aids with accessories over and above what is recommended as essential for your hearing needs.